iifawzi/foodi/README.md

 ## Thank you!

-Thank you for reading all of this, What makes a great code base and improves it, is having feedback from colleagues and experienced people like YOU (YES, the reader)👨🏻‍💻. if you came by this, would love to discuss different approaches and opinions with you.
+Thank you for reading all of this, What makes a great code base and improves it, is having feedback from colleagues and experienced people like YOU (YES, the reader)👨🏻‍💻. if you came by this, I would love to hear your opinions/feedback and discuss different approaches, with you.